iCodeIN/ml_cpp/executable/readme.md

 ### 2. Train a neural network on the example data

     cat example_xor | ./nn -train -size "2,3,1" -iterations 100 -o "nn_xor_100"

+We specify some parameters:

+- train : indicates we want to train a neural network
+- size : indicates the number of neurons in each layer (first layer must equal the number of inputs)
+- iterations : indicates the number of iterations of training
+- o : provides a file path where the network should be stored

 ### 3. You should now have a file nn_xor_100 containing the weights of the neural network